mcqua007/quantdom/docs.md

 <a name="Quantdom+removeClass"></a>

 ### quantdom.removeClass(className)
-remove a class from selected element(s)
+removes a class from the selected element(s)

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)